-Ref Page Policy / Main Modification Reason

-Paragraph

-Chapte er 2.
-Visi on and Object ives

-MM1 21 Strategic Objectives - Paragraph 2.2 Amend Bullet 4 under 2.2: To conserve and enhance the District's biodiversity and green infrastructure, including international, national and locally protected landscapes and coastlines, all designated wildlife sites, priority habitats and species and to enhance ecological connectivity between them, to create a coherent ecological network and delivering a net gain in biodiversity.
-For effectiveness and consistency with national planning policy (paragraph 174 of the Framework)

-MM2 22 Figure 2.1 Local Plan Key Diagram Amend Diagram to show removal of A256/A258 junction in accordance with modification to SP12 and re-colour employment allocations in accordance with modifications to SP6: For effectiveness and to ensure consistency with MM17 and MM14
+MM No. Page Policy / Paragraph Main Modification MM1 21 Strategic Objectives - Paragraph 2.2 Amend Bullet 4 under 2.2: To conserve and enhance the District's biodiversity and green infrastructure, including international, national and locally protected landscapes and coastlines, all designated wildlife sites, priority habitats and species and to enhance ecological connectivity between them, to create a coherent ecological network and delivering a net gain in biodiversity.
+MM2 22 Figure 2.1 Local Plan Key Diagram Amend Diagram to show removal of A256/A258 junction in accordance with modification to SP12 and re-colour employment allocations in accordance with modifications to SP6: